Zie0/career-dairy/README.md

 Steps for setting up nordvpn with helpful aliases.

 ## Improve Boot Speed
-Reduce the time the black screen that appears for while the display manager loads.
+Reduce the time the black screen appears while the display manager loads.

 ## Full Disk Encryption
 For improved security and peace of mind.
 Without this, passers-by can remove the MicroSD card and mount it on their machine for easy viewing of potentially sensitive files.